Augusta93/Palmora-Group-HR-Analysis-Project-Incubator-Hib-/README.md

 ✅ Conclusion
-- Palmoria Group is taking deliberate steps toward gender balance and inclusion, especially in pay values.
-However, gaps
+- Palmoria Group is taking deliberate steps to focus on gender-related issues within the organization and its region.
+- gender balancing and inclusion to bring values and transparency.

 📫 Contact